dvelaren/coffee_leaf_rust_diagnosis_dl/Preprocessing/README.md

  - python3.6 rustCode.py -fp --folder where is the four target folders

- Output: This code overwrite the files of the four target folders replacing the old files with new cleaning files.
+ Output: This code overwrites the files of the four target folders replacing the old files with new cleaning files.

 Functions table: